 We pray that our show is a blessing to you and your homeschool!

-Trish is one of the owners of Hip Homeschool Moms.
-She has been married to her best friend, David, for 22 years and they have three sons (ages 19, 17 and 15).
+Trish is the owner of Hip Homeschool Moms.
+She also owns Weird, Unsocialized Homeschoolers, Homeschool Travel Adventures, Only Passionate Curiosity and Love These Recipes!
+She has been married to her best friend, David, for 25 years and they have three sons (ages 23, 22 and 18).
 Trish is from the coast of North Carolina, but they now live in rural West Tennessee on a 40+ acre farm.
 She has been homeschooling since 2009 and her homeschool style leans towards a Montessori approach with a heavy emphasis on hands-on learning.
 Trish’s family is Messianic and they love studying the Scriptures, learning Hebrew and growing in their faith and walk daily.
 In her spare time, Trish loves to travel, write, work in their garden and can regularly be found trying to learn something new, modeling that learning is indeed a life-long endeavor!

 One Comment